 Topic & Guiding Question Student Objectives Scientific and Engineering Practices Science TEKS 2021 Lesson 1 Muscles & Skeleton Why do your biceps bulge?
 Students construct a model of the human hand to explain how muscles pull on bones to create movement.
-3.16 Develop and use models to represent phenomena, objects, and processes or design a prototype for a solution to a problem.
-3.2A Identify advantages and limitations of models such as their size, scale, properties, and materials.
+3.3B Represent the natural world using models such as volcanoes or the Sun, Earth, and Moon system and identify their limitations, including size, properties, and materials.
 3.13A Explore and explain how external structures and functions of animals such as the neck of a giraffe or webbed feet on a duck enable them to survive in their environment.
 Lesson 2 Brain, Nerves, & Information Processing How does your brain control your body?
 Students investigate how their own brain works by testing their reflexes.
 They discover that the brain receives information from the senses, processes the information, and sends signals to the muscles to enable movement.
-3.2B Analyze data by identifying any significant features, patterns, or sources of error.
+3.3A Analyze, evaluate, and critique scientific explanations by using evidence, logical reasoning, and experimental and observational testing.
 3.13A Explore and explain how external structures and functions of animals such as the neck of a giraffe or webbed feet on a duck enable them to survive in their environment.

-Why does our skeleton have so many bones?
+Why does our skeleton have so , many bones?